 Is your jewelry box filled with items passed down from family, and perhaps with pieces you no longer wear?
 Whether you’re a collector or inheritor, the items in your jewelry box can be a treasure trove of surprises.
 Jewel-encrusted items we think may be extremely valuable can be worth only a few dollars; while something like a simple chain may be worth thousands.
 But how can you identify valuable rings and other pricey jewelry in your collection?

-These markings are usually located on the inside of a ring or bracelet, the post of an earring, or on the clasp of a necklace.
-If the piece is stamped, it will generally list the metal content of a piece, such as the gold karat purity.
-And if there are other markings present, may show a designer’s signature, manufacturer logo, or the country of origin.
+These identifying markings are usually located on the inside of a ring or bracelet, the post of an earring, or on the clasp of a necklace.
+If the jewelry is stamped, it will generally list the metal content of a piece, such as the gold karat purity.
+And if there are other markings present, they may show a designer’s signature, manufacturer logo, or the country of origin.

 Here are some common fineness stamps for precious metals:

-If the piece looks antique, is not stamped, and heavier than expected- it may be worth checking out.
-However if the item looks new but does not have any markings at all, it is likely costume jewelry.
+If the piece looks antique, is not stamped, and is heavier than expected- it may be worth checking out.
+However, if the item looks new but does not have any markings at all, it is likely costume jewelry.

 The value of gold or platinum is determined by the percentage content and weight, regardless of design.
 Any diamonds and semi-precious stones in the piece have a going market value.
-Most costume jewelry have insignificant value in materials, but subjective factors such as maker and age may create value in certain collector markets.
+Most costume jewelry has insignificant value in materials, but subjective factors such as maker and age may create value in certain collector markets.

-Some higher quality costume jewelry uses prongs just like fine jewelry.
+Some higher-quality costume jewelry uses prongs just like fine jewelry.
 That’s when weight, hallmarks, and examining the finish, can help shed some light on the identity of a jewel.

 While your jewelry box may be filled with heirloom pieces which are cherished and passed down; it is also likely to contain pieces not to your taste.
 Jewelry fads go in and out of style.
 Just because they’re not fashionable now, doesn’t mean they’re not valuable.

-©2011-2019 Worthy, Inc. All rights reserved.
+©2011-2022 Worthy, Inc. All rights reserved.

-Worthy, Inc. operates from 20 W 37 St., 12th Floor, New York, NY 10018
+Worthy, Inc. operates from 45 W 45th St, 4th Floor New York, NY 10036